dchest/drakon-tea/README.md

 DRAKON-TEA
 ==========

-TEA cipher in CBC mode written in [DRAKON Editor](http://drakon-editor.sourceforge.net/) + C as a fun exercise.
+TEA cipher in CBC mode with PKCS #7 padding  written in [DRAKON Editor](http://drakon-editor.sourceforge.net/) + C as a fun exercise.

 Files